derkoe/website/content/development-environment-in-wsl2.md

 Currently there is no support for GUI apps for WSL - Microsoft has [announced that they are working on GUI support using Wayland](https://devblogs.microsoft.com/commandline/the-windows-subsystem-for-linux-build-2020-summary/#wsl-gui) and that it should ship in 2020.
 So you have to use X11 forwarding or other tricks to enable this - I have tried all of them and there are some issues with any of the solutions:

-1. X11 server on Windows ([VcXsrv](https://sourceforge.net/projects/vcxsrv/) or [X410](https://x410.dev/)) and setting the DISPLAY variable in Linux (`export DISPLAY=``ip route show | grep 'default via' | awk '{print $3}'``:0.0`).
+1. X11 server on Windows ([VcXsrv](https://sourceforge.net/projects/vcxsrv/) or [X410](https://x410.dev/)) and setting the DISPLAY variable in Linux (`export DISPLAY=``ip route show | grep 'default via' | awk '{print $3}'``:0.0` in your `.bashrc`).
    * Works quite well - good performance, shortcuts work, even mouse back/forward buttons work as expected
    * The main problem is that when you go to standby or hibernate the [connection between Windows and WSL breaks](https://superuser.com/questions/1474559/wsl2-x11-programs-disappear) and all your apps stop.
+If you can live with that  go with this solution!
 2. Running [xrdp](http://xrdp.org/) on Linux and using Remote Desktop to connect
    * In this case you are running a full desktop - that means you have to install Xfce (Gnome does not seem to work).
    * With this solution the whole UI feels a bit laggy and slow - I tried to tune the xrdp params without success.
 3. [Xpra](http://xpra.org/) - a virtual X11 server to connect via a client on Windows (or other platforms)
    * The solution works but there are many issues like crashes, window positions are completely wrong, extra mouse buttons do not work, etc.